 Caution!
 Construction Zone: Due to safety considerations it is imperative that your children and your pets remain out of the work area as much as possible while your installer is working.
 Remember that your kitchen will be under construction and this is now a construction zone.
-Your cabinet installer may leave the site if working conditions pose a threat to you, your family, your cabinets or themselves.
+Your cabinet installer may leave the site if working conditions pose a threat to you, your family, your new cupboards or themselves.

-For most firms, the cabinet delivery is typically done the day before the install.
+For most firms, the cabinet delivery is typically done the day before the installation.
 Your new cabinets, mouldings, parts, and pieces will be delivered into the space, close to where it is to be installed.
 One thing to consider is if you book a Monday installation date for your cabinets, the delivery date will be the previous Friday.

 CABINET INSTALLATION – INSTALL START TRIP

 For the Superior Cabinets process, as well as pre-manufactured semi-custom cabinets, typically the average first cabinet installation trip is anywhere from 2-5 days, depending on the scope of work and is completed by 1 installer.
 85 – 95% of the job will be completed at this stage.
-Once the Installer has completed the initial install, they will prepare and submit a post installation report.
+Once the Installer has completed the initial install, they will prepare and submit a post-installation report.
 A Certified Superior Cabinets installer uses a Mobile App to order these parts directly from the job site.
-The installer will also detail any outstanding deficiencies, parts required and will also upload site pictures taken of the completed install thus far.
+The installer will also detail any outstanding deficiencies, parts required, and will also upload site pictures taken of the completed install thus far.

 JOB COMPLETION TRIP

 Typically, 1 to 2 additional visits will be required after the first installation is complete.
-This next trip allows us to install toe kick, exposed light valance (if required), as well as address any deficiencies reported from the initial installation.
+This next trip allows us to install toe kick, and exposed light valance (if required), as well as address any deficiencies, reported from the initial installation.
 Here the cabinet installer will also complete any deficiencies and perform any final touch-ups and adjustments to the cabinetry.
 This trip is typically scheduled within 2-4 weeks from your initial installation date.

-It is important that the General Contractor arranges to have Flooring, Backsplash Tile, Countertops completed prior to completing the Job Completion trip.
+It is important that the General Contractor arranges to have Flooring, Backsplash Tile, and Countertops completed prior to completing the Job Completion trip.

 Dust: Your Cabinetry Installer will try to keep the dust to a minimum and will typically broom sweep the work area when finished.
 Detailed cleaning is the responsibility of the homeowner or general contractor.